 Participants aged 15 years at the time of enrolment may turn 16 during the treatment/follow-up period.
 Where this is the case, the participant will be asked to consent for their continued involvement.
 CPRD will monitor the patient's age and notify their GP practice when consent is required.
-The GP practice will send short information sheet explaining the reason for this consent and a consent form to the patient.
+The GP practice will send a consent form along with a short information sheet explaining the reason for this consent to the patient.
 The short information sheet will highlight any changes in participation, for example, that the participant may choose to be emailed future links for PRO completion directly.